mrciolino/Palworld-Pal-Table/README.md

 </center>

 TODO: filtering the drops and the partner skill type
-TODO: row modal for spawn location and other information
+TODO: design row dialog modal
-TODO: electric profession not filtering
+TODO: make mobile friendly

 Built with React, Primereact, and Bootstrap